velveteenrobot/pr2_pbd/README.md

 ```bash
 $ pip install -r requirements.txt
 ```
+Note that if you use python with virtualenv, you want it to still find the apt-get installed python packages, as not all are available or work property with pip.
+Do this by starting virtualenv with: `virtualenv --system-site-packages ENV` ([more info](http://virtualenv.readthedocs.org/en/latest/virtualenv.html#the-system-site-packages-option)).

 ### PbD code
 Do the following to checkout and make the PBD code: